Terms and Conditions

 The client understands that the information exchanged can include anything about the Client’s creditworthiness, credit standing, credit history or credit capacity that credit providers are allowed to exchange under the Privacy Act 1988

-The Customer shall inspect the Works upon completion and shall within fourteen (14) days of completion notify CMPS in writing of any alleged defect, shortage in quantity, damage or failure to comply with the description or Quote.
-The Customer shall afford CMPS an opportunity to inspect the Works within a reasonable time following completion.
-If the Customer fails to comply with these provisions the Works shall be conclusively presumed to be in accordance with the terms and conditions and free from any defect or damage.
+The Client shall inspect the Works upon completion and shall within fourteen (14) days of completion notify CMPS in writing of any alleged defect, shortage in quantity, damage or failure to comply with the description or Quote.
+The Client shall afford CMPS an opportunity to inspect the Works within a reasonable time following completion.
+If the Client fails to comply with these provisions the Works shall be conclusively presumed to be in accordance with the terms and conditions and free from any defect or damage.

-For defective Works which CMPS has agreed in writing that the Customer is entitled to reject.
-CMPS’ liability is limited to either (at CMPS’s discretion) replacing the Works, or repairing the Works, within twenty eight (28) days of notification provided that the Customer has complied with the above provisions.
+For defective Works which CMPS has agreed in writing that the Client is entitled to reject.
+CMPS’ liability is limited to either (at CMPS’s discretion) replacing the Works, or repairing the Works, within twenty eight (28) days of notification provided that the Client has complied with the above provisions.

-In this instance, the client will receive one invoice from Conrad Martens Plumbing & Hot Water for the works so far in the private line and a separate bill directly from QUU.
+In this instance, the client will receive one invoice from Conrad Martens Plumbing & Hot Water for the works so far and may receive a separate bill directly from QUU.

 Roof leaks: Client acknowledges that identifying, fixing and preventing a roof leak from occurring is not a straightforward process and often requires a process of elimination.
 If the cause of the roof leak is concealed and/ or an underlying issue such as age and condition of roof and/or design shortfall are at play, CMPS does not provide warranty against in respect of any work carried out in relation thereto.
 Any subsequent visits or ongoing investigation are the responsibility of the client and will be charged in accordance with section 3 (Price and Payment).